 The chances are you will receive very comparable prices, i.e. ranging from $28.40-$36.40.
 Chinese Suppliers are very good at knowing how much their competitors are charging and therefore will price themselves competitively, especially if they want to do business with you.
 Record each Supplier’s price, MOQ, and shipment terms either in a spreadsheet like here or other simple word processing document.
 It might seem trivial, but it forces you to compare each Supplier equally.

-Beware of Suppliers that are very low comparable to others.
+Beware of Suppliers that have very low prices relative to others.
 Normally there is a catch.
 Typical catches include:

 - Shipment terms are EXW opposed to FOB (much more expensive)

 - The material is of a much lower quality, i.e. 150 denier fabric instead of 600 denier Fabric

 - They only accept extremely large orders

 Once you are comparing apples to apples, i.e. you know each Supplier is quoting a product constructed of similar materials and with similar shipment terms, then ask the other Suppliers if they can match the price of the lowest offer.
 There’s a temptation to lie and say “Your competitor Ningbo Saddles offered me these saddles for $24” when in fact they offered them to you for $34.
 Your Supplier will smell you out and you’ll lose credibility.
 There is not as much room for price negotiation in China as there was previously.
 A 10% price discount is often huge.